Tomi Rae Hynie

 Tomi Rae Hynie (born May 21, 1969) is an American singer known for her relationship with James Brown and her legal battle for his estate.
 The couple married in 2001, but the legality of the marriage has been contested, with the Supreme Court of South Carolina finding it invalid.

 Singing career

-Brown worked as a sound-alike Janis Joplin impersonator in Las Vegas and as a backup singer in the James Brown Revue.
+Hynie worked as a sound-alike Janis Joplin impersonator in Las Vegas and as a backup singer in the James Brown Revue.
 She contributed vocals to James Brown's 2001 song "Killing Is Out, School Is In".
 She formed the all-female rock band, Hardly Dangerous, during the 1980s, and continues to perform with them.
-More recently, Brown formed the rock and soul band, Godmother of Soul, which also features Quiet Riot bassist and founder, Kelly Garni; former drummer for The Cult, Lez Warner; and guitarist Raven Storm.
+More recently, Hynie formed the rock and soul band, Godmother of Soul, which also features Quiet Riot bassist and founder, Kelly Garni; former drummer for The Cult, Lez Warner; and guitarist Raven Storm.
 In 2023 Tommie Rae joined the UK gospel blues band The Future Shape of Sound.